sungwi/Blood_Cell_Counter/README.md

 # SFU CMPT 419 Project Template -- Group 24: Blood Cell Counter
-This repository is a template for your CMPT 419 course project.
-Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.

 Comparative study of deep learning architectures (YOLO and U-Net) to count blood cells in medical images.
-Our objective, to determine and attempt to increase model performance.
+Our objective is to determine and attempt to increase model performance.
 Utilized two public Kaggle blood cell datasets to train the models, while manually labeling real medical images for ground truths.
+We've strapped the models onto a simple streamlit user interface for testing.

 ## Important Links